-- a.
-This major is to be taken in conjunction with a EDU major in MC/EA or EA/A with a subject area major. - A content area minor is required with the MC/EA (Elementary Education) major. - A content area major is required with the EA/A (Secondary Education) major, - d.
+- d.
 The coursework of the program consists of 38 credits: PSY 101,290; EDU 311, 376, 345, 351, 352, 353, 355, 357, 360, 403, 405, 484, 485. - 1..
 EDU 484: A practicum of 2 credits at the appropriate developmental level in the area of cross-categorical special education. - 2.
-EDU 485: A practicum of 2 credit at the appropriate developmental level in the area of concentration (SLD), (EBD), or (CD). - G. Collateral Requirements (many of which fulfill general education requirements) - a.
-ESS 182, an American History course, PED 200, POL 200 or 202, a Non-Western Course. - One of ART 121, ART 122, MUS 100, THR 101, 201 or 210. - H. Fieldwork: The clinical experiences are developmental in scope and sequence, occurring in a variety of settings.
+EDU 485: A practicum of 2 credit at the appropriate developmental level in the area of concentration (SLD), (EBD), or (CD). - G. Collateral Requirements (many of which fulfill general education requirements) - ESS 182, an American History course, PED 200, POL 200 or 202, a Non-Western Course. - One of ART 121, ART 122, MUS 100, THR 101, 201 or 210. - H. Fieldwork: The clinical experiences are developmental in scope and sequence, occurring in a variety of settings.
 They consist of observations, interviews and participation in numerous instructional activities.
 Documentation is required as outlined in the Teacher Education Handbook.
 Field hours are designated for certain EDU courses in the professional sequence.
-Consult Appendix C of the Teacher Education Handbook. - Evaluation of Performance Leading to Licensure: Faculty of the School of Education exercises professional judgment in evaluating the performance of course work, the clinical experiences, and portfolio preparation.
+Consult Appendix C of the Teacher Education Handbook. - I. Evaluation of Performance Leading to Licensure: Faculty of the School of Education exercises professional judgment in evaluating the performance of course work, the clinical experiences, and portfolio preparation.
 This evaluation emphasizes performance evidence of the knowledge, skills and dispositions (including moral and ethical considerations) identified as essential for a qualified beginning educator.
 National subject area standards, INTASC standards, NBTS standards, and Wisconsin DPI standards also provide foundation for assessment of performance.
 Consult the Teacher Education Handbook for the requirements at each stage of progress through the program.